Willicious/SuperLemmixPlayer/Readme.txt

-** This file is out of date as hell.

 SuperLemmix

-by WillLem
+by William James
-based on by Namida Verasche and Stephan Neupert, based on Lemmix by Eric Langedijk, inspired by Lemmings by DMA.
+based on NeoLemmix by Namida Verasche and Stephan Neupert, itself based on Lemmix by Eric Langedijk, inspired by Lemmings by DMA Design.

 The main branch is "new-master", which gives users access to most data files allowing them to easily mod their copy of the game.
-This branch has to be compiled on Delphi XE6.
+This branch has to be compiled on Delphi XE6 or later.

 The "master" branch contains preserves the older versions that stored everything in binary files (though the latest commits contain partial progress towards the new file system).
-Starting from commit 60368de the code compiles only on Delphi XE6.
+Starting from commit 60368de the code compiles only on Delphi XE6 or later.
 From commit 7b338fa to 60368de the code compiles both on Delphi XE6 and Delphi 7.
 Older commits only compile on Delphi 7.